nuprl/augur/README.md

 control of your machine.
 This can cause massive security issues, as well as bugs with disastrous consequences.

-Let's go ahead and use Auger to verify that there is indeed a taint flow between user input and `exec`.
+Let's go ahead and use Augur to verify that there is indeed a taint flow between user input and `exec`.

 Our project is structured like this: